Home Blogs What it’s like to study BSc (Hons) Adult Nursing

 I definitely think for anybody that wants to do this it’s a fantastic opportunity here because you are listened to, and if you’ve got any problems they’re really approachable.

 Don’t ever be scared to try something new.
-There are people that have come straight from A-levels, we’ve got people that have done a music degree from Chichester, they’ve come from the music degree and doing Nursing which is something they’ve never done before.
+There are people that have come straight from A-levels, we’ve got people that have done a music degree from Chichester, they’ve come from the music degree and are doing Nursing which is something they’ve never done before.
 We’ve got someone who worked in a hospital but only in the library so never experienced hands-on care.
 So, people with care experience like me and people with absolutely none and we are all enjoying it!

 Emma Lockhart, BSc (Hons) Adult Nursing